NextronSystems/analysis-cockpit-manual/changelog/log4.rst

     * - Bugfix
       - Fixed retention running constantly when no policies are configured
     * - Bugfix
-      - Added maxsize for logrotate in asgard-analysis-cockpit
+      - Added maxsize for logrotate
     * - Bugfix
       - Fixed race condition in fixed bubbles updater
     * - Bugfix